 These courts relied on the Chevron deference doctrine which effectively requires courts to rubber-stamp agency interpretation of ambiguous statutes, as long as the interpretation is reasonable.
 But interpreting the law is the job of courts, not regulators.
 Chevron puts a thumb on the scale in favor of the government.

-Now Arlen has appealed his case to the Supreme Court and asks them to overturn Chevron so that he gets a fair day in court to challenge NCRS’s demands.
+Arlen appealed his case to the Supreme Court and asked them to overturn Chevron.
+In June 2024, the Court overturned Chevron in Loper Bright v.
+Raimondo and Relentless v.
+Department of Commerce and, in July, sent Arlen’s case back to the lower court.
+Now he will get a fair day in court to challenge NCRS’s demands.

 What’s At Stake?